department-of-veterans-affairs/va.gov-team/products/public-websites/README.md

   * The nightly CMS build must run or PW must request an out of band deployment.
   * Content-release must then run.
 Page will be live on Prod after the first content-release after nightly CMS build.

+NOTES:
+1. It is _not_ possible to use this mechanism to test updates / additions to an existing live/published CMS page.
+The dark launch mechanism says: for this node ID, include it in the Staging build, and do _not_ include it in the Production build.
+So testing an existing node in this way would effectively unpublish it from Production.
-For reference, the staging CMS database is not implicated in this process / these changes.
+2. For reference, the staging CMS database is not implicated in this process / these changes.
 The front-end of staging.va.gov is populated by a database mirror of Prod, and is rewritten everytime code is merged to prod.
 The staging CMS, staging.cms.va.gov, has no front-end -- no front-end is updated when the Staging db is modified.

 **Entityqueue implementation:**
 - Spike: https://github.com/department-of-veterans-affairs/va.gov-cms/issues/10327